Saturday, January 31, 2026

 The INT/LT Composite indicator (outlook 3 to 6+ months) has three separate components.
 Starting Aug 26, 2023 SPX options are removed due to extreme 0DTE volume distortions.
 New weights are ETF put-call indicator (30%), SPX 2X ETF INT ratio (40%), and 3rd a volatility indicator (30%) which combines the options volatility spread of the ST SPX (VIX) to the ST VIX (VVIX) with the UVXY $ volume.

 Update Alt, INT view.
-Bearish sentiment continued to drop below the weak Sell.
+Bearish sentiment continues to hover just above a weak Sell.

 Update Alt EMA.
-Bearish sentiment remains near a weak Sell.
+Bearish sentiment continues to hover just above a weak Sell.
 The ST Composite as a ST (1-4 week) indicator includes the NYSE volume ratio indicator (NYDNV/NYUPV & NYDNV/NYDEC) and the UVXY $ Vol/[SPX Trend, SMA only].
 Weights are 80%/20%.

-The ST VIX calls and SPXADP indicator bearish sentiment increased to above the weak Sell as VIX call buying increased on down days.
+The ST VIX calls and SPXADP indicator bearish sentiment fell to a weak Sell similar to before the Nov pullback.

-Bonds (TNX)Bearish sentiment remains near low extremes.
+Update FOMO Calls.
+Bearish sentiment remains in-between a weak and strong Sell.
+Bonds (TNX)Bearish sentiment remains at low extremes, but rates broke above the 4.2% resistance level on news that Trump was likely to favor K.Warsh over K.Hassett for new Fed chair.
 For the INT outlook, the gold miners (HUI) bearish sentiment is presented in a new format using the data mining software to add the inverse TNX rate to the ETF ratio.

 Update.
-Bearish sentiment remains near a strong Buy.
+Bearish sentiment remains on a strong Buy.

 II.
 Dumb Money/Smart Money Indicators